ceford/cefjdemos-data-jdm-user-en/articles/modules/enabling-the-login-form-module.md

 item is needed with its *Access* permissions set to *Registered*.

 The alternative is the **Login Form** module.
-It is installed by default in the *sidebar-right* position in a new Joomla Installtion.
+It is installed by default in the *sidebar-right* position in a new Joomla installation.
 This module can be moved to another position, unpublished, trashed and deleted.
 The latter actions apply to an instance of the module and not the module code.
 So you can create a new *Login Form* module or make a duplicate, perhaps for use in different